JumpStarter: Human-AI Planning with Task-Structured Context Curation: Introduction

-To address this limitation, we propose \textit{task-structured context curation}, a novel framework that enables LLMs to collaborate with humans on complex goals by dynamically decomposing tasks to help users manage context.
-By decomposing a user’s goal into a hierarchy of actionable subtasks, our system scopes context to localized decision points, enabling finer-grained personalization and reuse.
-This approach is implemented through three core mechanisms for context management: 1) \textit{Context Elicitation}: the system prompts users for missing information specific to each subtask; 2) \textit{Context Selection}: the system and users collaboratively select and surface only the most relevant prior inputs for each subtask; and 3) \textit{Context Reuse}: user-approved answer drafts (e.g., emails or study schedules) are saved and incorporated into future subtasks.
-Together, these mechanisms provide an alternative to labor-intensive long-context prompting, enabling more structured, adaptive, transparent, and user-controllable LLM interactions.
+To address these limitations, we present \textit{JumpStarter}, a human-AI planning system built around a framework we call \textit{task-structured context curation}.
+Rather than treating the conversation as a single and unstructured context, \textit{JumpStarter} decomposes a user's goal into a hierarchy of actionable subtasks and binds context to each subtask, so that personalization and reuse happen at the level of individual planning decisions. \textit{JumpStarter} realizes this idea through three core mechanisms: \textit{context elicitation}, where the system asks targeted questions to fill in information missing for a specific subtask; \textit{context selection}, where the system and the user together surface only the prior inputs relevant to the current subtask; and \textit{context reuse}, where user-approved intermediate artifacts (e.g., emails, study schedules, etc.) are saved and carried forward into later subtasks.
+As illustrated in Figure~\ref{fig:teaser}, a user enters a goal, JumpStarter elicits relevant context, decomposes the goal into subtasks, and helps the user produce personalized drafts that become reusable context for later steps.
+Together, these mechanisms let users focus on one actionable step at a time while the LLM operates on localized, context-rich prompts, an alternative to labor-intensive long-context prompting that yields more structured, adaptive, and user-controllable planning.